RSF commissioned David Amram to set two poems by his old friend Jack Kerouac, celebrating the Kerouac Centenary, scored for voice and two guitars.

 Splendor in the Grass

-There’s more to the Amram sound: a very respectful chorale feel that tells us, “listen carefully because something important is in the works here”.
+There’s more to the Amram sound: a reverent, respectful chorale feel – shape-note singing – that tells us, “listen carefully because something important is in the works here”.

 Manchurian Candidate is less bluesey, but still has that noble, stately quality.